s-brekke/natcourtID/README.md

 # in Poland.
 Country does not need to be defined as long as the name of the
 # tribunal is unique.

-natcourtID("Sąd Okręgowy w Gorzowie Wielkopolskim",
+getNatID("Sąd Okręgowy w Gorzowie Wielkopolskim",
             data = data,
             country = "Poland")